-Explainable AI is a well-established concept, but research success in the area has mainly used methods that mimic human reasoning, making the path to solution readily understood by end-users.
-In non-deterministic solvers, the path to solution is driven by random processes that accumulate problem learning, as opposed to deduction from prior knowledge or experience.
-A description of these processes, while explanatory, is hard for non-experts to comprehend.
-The innovation in ENDS is to derive human-understandable knowledge about the problem from the non-deterministic solution process and translate that into an explanatory form for end-users.
+Explainable AI is a well-established concept, but research success in the area has mainly focused on methods that mimic human reasoning, making the path to solution readily understood by end-users.
+In non-deterministic solvers, the path to solution is driven by random processes that accumulate problem learning as they solve, as opposed to deduction from prior knowledge or experience.
+A technical description of these processes, while in some sense explanatory, is hard for non-experts to comprehend.
+The research challenge that ENDS will address is how to derive human-understandable knowledge about the problem from the non-deterministic solution process and translate that into an explanatory form for end-users.

-One student will be based at RGU under the supervision of Prof. McCall and the other at UoS under the supervision of Dr. Brownlee.
-Both students will spend some time periodically at the BT research facility at Adastral Park, Ipswich, working with the BT research team and applying their research to BT datasets.
+One student will be based at RGU under the supervision of Prof. McCall, working as a member of the Computational Intelligence research group.
+The other student will be based at UoS under the supervision of Dr. Brownlee, working in the Data Science research group.
+Both students will periodically visit the BT research facility at Adastral Park, Ipswich, working with the BT research team and applying their research to BT datasets.
 ARR Craib will provide operational data and end-user feedback to both students.

-Applicants should have a first class Honours degree or a Masters at Distinction level in Computing Science or a strongly related discipline.
+Applicants should have, or expect to obtain before September 2020, a first class Honours degree or a Masters at Distinction level in Computing Science or a strongly related discipline.
 Strong programming skills are highly desirable.
-Some knowledge of non-deterministic optimization algorithms, in particular population-based techniques such as genetic algorithms, is also highly desirable, though not essential.
-Applicants should have good personal and communication skills, strong professionalism and integrity and be confident working on their own initiative.
+Some knowledge of non-deterministic optimization algorithms, in particular population-based techniques such as genetic algorithms, is highly desirable, but not essential.
+Applicants should have excellent personal and communication skills, strong professionalism and integrity and be confident working on their own initiative.

-Applications should be emailed to CSDM_ResearchAdmin@rgu.ac.uk by 12 noon on Friday 13th December 2019.
+Applications can be emailed to email@example.com any time before 12 noon on Friday 10th April 2020.
 The applications should consist of a covering letter or personal statement of interest and a CV.
 Further information such as passport details or transcripts may be requested during the short-listing stage.
-Interviews will take place at RGU in Aberdeen in the week commencing 6th January 2020.
+Interviews will take place at RGU in Aberdeen in the week commencing 27th April 2020.